drjtelliott/capstoneprojectcodeky/README.md

       * Merged CSV files into one CSV file (merged_data.csv)
 2. Data cleaned (rounded closing price to two decimal places, removed unessecary columns)
       * Pandas used in the Dataframe
-3. Visuals
+3. Visualizations diaplyed int he form of area and line graphs
 4. Virtual Environment
-5. README with markdown features
+5. README with well-written comments and Markdown features